 - GLO100: Introduction to Global Studies

 - One of the following: BIO140: Humans and Their Environment, SOA110: The Sociological Imagination or SOA130: Anthropology: Interpreting Cultural Differences

 - Two of the following: ENG205: Contemporary Global Literature, HIS265: Modern Global History or POL240: Comparative Politics

-In addition to the foundational courses, students take at least four courses in one of four concentrations: sociocultural identities, international development, a geographic regional focus or one of the Mercy critical concerns (immigration, earth/environment, identity, non-violence, women and racism).
-Concentrations should be chosen by the end of the sophomore year and before selection of a study abroad program.
+In addition, students take at least four courses to form a concentration related to one of the five critical concerns of mercy (immigration, the environment, violence, racism and gendered injustice) or some other aspect of socioeconomic inequality.
+Concentrations should be designed by the end of sophomore year and before the semester of study abroad.